Multistability of graphene nanobubbles: Stability of Stationary States to Thermal Fluctuations

-The dependence of the ratio \(H/R\) on temperature \(T\) for the ground states of the nanobubble is shown in Fig.~\ref{fg10}.
-As can be seen from the figure, the value of \(H/R\) increases monotonically with temperature, while the spread of values decreases: \(H/R\) varies within the intervals [0.163, 0.206] at \(T=0\) K; [0.192, 0.208] at \(T=300\) K; [0.211, 0.217] at \(T=600\) K. These estimates are in good agreement with the universal value \(H/R=0.204\) obtained in \cite{Jain2017} for a graphene nanobubble with an ideal gas.
-Note that the study \cite{Korneva2023} reported an estimate of \(H/R \approx 0.13\) for graphene nanobubbles with argon atoms at $T=2$~K, indicating that the simulation used not a ground stationary state of the nanobubble, but rather a state with a smaller number of layers.
+The dependence of the ratio $H/R$ on temperature $T$ for the ground states of the nanobubble is shown in Fig.~\ref{fg10}.
+As can be seen from the figure, the value of $H/R$ increases monotonically with temperature, while the spread of values decreases: $H/R$ varies within the intervals [0.151,~0.206] at $T=0$; [0.174, 0.212] at $T=300$; [0.204, 0.220] at $T=600$; and [0.212, 0.222] at $T=900$~K. These estimates are in good agreement with the universal value $H/R=0.204$ obtained in \cite{Jain2017} for a graphene nanobubble containing an ideal gas.
+Note that the study \cite{Korneva2023} reported an estimate of $H/R\approx 0.13$ for graphene nanobubbles with argon atoms at $T=2$~K, indicating that the simulation used not the ground stationary state of the nanobubble, but rather a state with a smaller number of layers.

+Note that the shape of the nanobubble's ground state depends on the interaction energy $\epsilon_0$ between the graphene sheet and the substrate.
+The temperature dependence of the $H/R$ ratio for three characteristic values of the adhesion energy $\epsilon_0=0.037$, $0.074$, $0.148$~eV is shown in Fig.~\ref{fg11}.
+As can be seen from the figure, an increase in the adhesion energy leads to a monotonic increase in the $H/R$ ratio.
+For example, at a temperature of $T=300$~K, the $H/R$ ratio can increase from $0.163$ for weak adhesion to $0.222$ for strong adhesion; at $T=600$~K --- from $0.177$ to $0.238$; and at $T=900$~K --- from $0.182$ to $0.247$.
+This monotonic dependence of the $H/R$ ratio on $\epsilon_0$ allows for experimental estimates of the adhesion between the graphene sheet and the substrate \cite{Wang2016}.